chrisoyer/ski-snow-modeling/README.md

 EDA to see how ski resort snowfall, season length, base depth, etc. vary by region.
 Modeling: using altitude, location, etc to predict season length, and time series analysis of base depth evolution.
 Tools: Scrapy, seaborn, altair (vega-lite visualizations), Numpy/Pandas etc., time series analysis with statsmodels (building to regression with SARIMA errors), tensorflow LSTM, FBProphet.
 Because prophet is somewhat difficult to install (dependencies on Stan and C++ compiler), I created a docker image of the install and am running it on AWS.

+### Files:
+[./src/](./src/): elevation_scrapy.py scrapes basic data from wikipedia, station_list_ots.py scrapes list of stations from OTS, and ots_snow_scrapy_scraper.py scrapes the actual snowfall and base data from OTS. elevation_scrape_viz.ipynb explores and visualizes the scraped data.
+[./src/analysis/](./src/analysis/): snow_EDA_&_cleaning.ipynb does EDA, snow_ts_analysis.ipynb is classical e.g. ARIMA analysis, and TF-snow_ts_analysis.ipynb is the tensorflow model.
+[./src/prophet/](./src/prophet/) holds the dockerfile and notebook for the prophet model.

 ### From EDA including geographic data:
 Data was scraped from wkikipedia (for geographic data including elevation) and OntheSnow.com (for time series data of snow fall and base depth by day.)
 Pandas and Scrapy were used for scraping.